zelark/vnfm/README.md

 # vnfm
-training exercises for vnfm team
+Training exercises for vnfm team.
+Do the exersices in your own.